-House prices in Metropolitan France fell by 2.75% during the year to Q2 2015, the thirteenth consecutive quarter of year-on-year price declines, according to the National Institute for Statistical and Economic Studies (INSEE).
-When adjusted for inflation, house prices fell by 2.96%.
-During the latest quarter, house prices in Metropolitan France fell by 0.58% (-1.47% inflation-adjusted).
+In Metropolitan France generally, house prices rose by 0.78% during the year to Q2 2016, the second consecutive quarter of year-on-year price hikes, according to the National Institute for Statistical and Economic Studies (INSEE).
+When adjusted for inflation, house prices rose by 0.79% over the same period.
+House prices in Metropolitan France remained unchanged (-0.93% inflation-adjusted) from the previous quarter.

 During the boom from 1997 to 2007, French house prices surged by 150% (112.5% inflation-adjusted).

 The housing market started to weaken in 2008, but price falls have been moderate:

 French house-buyers can now track house price changes week-by-week, after the launch of the LPI (Les Prix de l’Immobilier) index in September 2014.
 The LPI shows weekly house price changes, using data from banks and financial institutions including Sogeprom, Gecina, Crédit Foncier, as well as from the Syndicat National des Professionnels Immobiliers (SNPI).

 In France, initial rents have till recently been freely determined, but revisable only once a year, and not by more than the (new) INSEE rental index.
 However on 19 February 2014 the French Parliament passed a new bill, the Loi pour l´accès au logement et un urbanisme rénové (ALUR: improving access to housing and updating town planning), also known as the ‘Loi Duflot’, after housing minister Cécile Duflot.
 The bill, which was passed into law on March 24, 2014, set new rules regarding housing and property rentals: